 I have to admit, reading that email was like a punch in the gut.
 I didn’t expect them to walk away.
 I had expected that they would either come back with more money or say no, and let me consider the original offer as is.

-What upset me most was that this job was close to family and I had pictured myself spending more time with my parents, siblings, and childhood friends.
+What upset me most was that this job was close to family and I had pictured myself spending more time with my parents.

 In terms of the job itself, I was a bit bummed to have missed out on the experience but I also did not connect with the person who would be my manager.
 I wasn’t sure I would be happy.